University of Neyshabur: Faculties

 The University of Neyshabur has four faculties:

 Faculty of Fine Arts

 The first and the oldest faculty, which has been active, is the Faculty of Fine Arts.
-In 2003, this faculty kept going with the title of Neyshabur branch of Arts Faculty of FUM, and in 2009, after the definitive disjuncture from FUM it joined Neyshabur Higher Education Complex, and later the University of Neyshabur.
 Currently, this faculty admits students in three fields of study at undergraduate level including, Graphic design, Painting, Sculpture, and two fields of study at graduate level including, Imagery and Art Research with the help of 16 professional and experienced faculty members.
-At the present time, Art faculty contains more than 5000 square meters physical space including, educational environments, library, gallery, workshops, amphitheater, and cultural places.
-There are probably no other art and design colleges in eastern Iran with such well-equipped studios as University of Neyshabur which is guided by eminent instructors and researchers.
-The studios allow crafts to be created in different materials and allow students to use experimental and sometimes high-tech methods.